hideonbush106/PCStore/README.md

 # PCStore

-This is our project for "Wep application development with Java" (Code subject: PRJ301)
+This is our project for "Wep application development with Java" (Subject code: PRJ301)

 ## Authors